paopironi/Portfolio/README.md

 # Portfolio
-Fictional E-commerce website for a watch store called MK TIME.
+Fictional e-commerce website for a watch store called MK TIME.
 It is coded in HTML and uses Bootstrap 5 and some custom CSS for styling.

 The wesite is live [here](https://mktime.paolopironi.xyz/).